pivotal/docs-tap/integrations/spring.hbs.md

 For more information, see the
 [Spring Cloud Services documentation](https://docs.vmware.com/en/Spring-Cloud-Services-for-VMware-Tanzu/index.html).

-This service is not available in Tanzu Application Platform.
+This service is not available on Tanzu Application Platform.
 A workaround is to inject configuration into your application that deactivates the Spring Cloud DiscoveryClient and provides the necessary connection information to allow applications to reach each other through Kubernetes internal networking.

 The following sections illustrate how to make the [Greeting](https://github.com/spring-cloud-services-samples/greeting) Spring Cloud Services sample